 Program Area: Reading and Literacy in Early and Middle Childhood Education

-His work has appeared in publications such as Reading Research Quarterly, British Journal of Educational Psychology, American Educational Research Journal, Journal of Educational Psychology, The Elementary School Journal, Reading Psychology, The Reading Teacher, Learning and Instruction, Teaching and Teacher Education, Language and Education, Handbook of Reading Research, Handbook of Research on Learning and Instruction, Sage Handbook of Learning and Handbook of Educational Psychology.
+Ian’s work has appeared in publications such as Reading Research Quarterly, British Journal of Educational Psychology, American Educational Research Journal, Journal of Educational Psychology, The Elementary School Journal, Reading Psychology, The Reading Teacher, Learning and Instruction, Teaching and Teacher Education, Language and Education, Handbook of Reading Research, Handbook of Research on Learning and Instruction, Sage Handbook of Learning and Handbook of Educational Psychology.
 He served as Co-Editor of Reading Research Quarterly from 2006-2012.
 His most recent book, co-authored with Kristin Bourdage, is entitled Quality talk about text: Discussion practices for talking and thinking about text.

 - Ph.D., University of Illinois at Urbana-Champaign, USA